socialpoint-labs/sheetfu/documentation/authentication.rst

-To be able to connect Sheetfu to spreadsheets you need first to create a google cloud project at https://console.cloud.google.com with the Spreadsheet and the Drive APIs enabled.
+To be able to connect Sheetfu to spreadsheets you need first to create a google cloud project at https://console.cloud.google.com, with the Spreadsheet and the Drive APIs enabled (Read and Write access if you want to edit).
 Then create a service account within that project:
- - to get your service account secret JSON, needed for instantiating your SpreadsheetApp object.
+ - to get your service account secret JSON, needed for instantiating your python SpreadsheetApp object.
  - to get your service email account (email you need to give permission on any spreadsheet you want to interact with).